Framework

 Static Routes

-Static routes simply match a specific path.
-In our example route tree above, the /about, /settings, /settings/profile and /settings/notifications routes are all static routes.
+Static routes match a specific path, for example /about, /settings, /settings/notifications are all static routes, as they match the path exactly.

-Let's take a look at the /about route:
+Let's take a look at an /about route:

 tsx